 TIMOCOM and Roland Berger publish FreightTech white paper

-Together with Roland Berger, TIMOCOM has published a white paper on the development and definition of ‘FreightTech’ within the logistics industry.
+Today, and together with Roland Berger, TIMOCOM published a white paper on the development and definition of ‘FreightTech’ within the logistics industry.
 It identifies current and future digital technologies that, according to the consulting company, will influence and change the entire value-added chain within the next five years.
 Over 90 companies and 100 European start-ups were analysed for the white paper, with this information supplemented by interviews with industry experts and existing market participants.

 - Maximise prices and market share by providing a new level of value for customers.